Nick Castellanos: Cincinnati Reds

 Castellanos signed a four-year, $64 million contract with the Cincinnati Reds on January 27, 2020.
 The contract included an opt-out clause.
 In a 2020 season shortened by the COVID-19 pandemic, he hit just .225, with 14 home runs and 34 RBI in 60 games.
 On defense, Castellanos had a fielding percentage of .963, the lowest among all major league right fielders, with −4 defensive runs saved and a −3.0 ultimate zone rating.

 On August 19, 2020, during the opening game of a doubleheader in Kauffman Stadium, Reds broadcaster Thom Brennaman was apologizing for a homophobic slur he uttered on a hot mic earlier in the broadcast.
 Mid-apology, Castellanos hit a home run, and Brennaman broke from his apology to deliver the play-by-play.
 Brennaman said, "I pride myself and think of myself as a man of faith, as there's a drive into deep left field by Castellanos, it will be a home run.
 And so that'll make it a 4–0 ballgame."
 The moment, as well as future instances of Castellanos recording hits during broadcast discussions of negative events, became an internet meme as a copypasta.
-ESPN's Pablo S. Torre later said it "was like listening to the band play on as the Titanic was sinking.
+ESPN's Pablo Torre later said it "was like listening to the band play on as the Titanic was sinking.
 Except the band was also somehow the iceberg."
 On July 5, 2021, Castellanos hit a home run at Kauffman Stadium while the Kansas City Royals' broadcast was in the middle of a eulogy for a military veteran.

 Castellanos earned his first All-Star selection in 2021.
 By season's end, Castellanos had posted career highs in batting average (.309) and home runs (34), while driving in 100 runs.
 It was his second career 100-RBI season and first since 2017.
 Defensively, he posted an improved fielding percentage of .991, having committed only three errors, but also had −4 defensive runs saved and a −4.5 ultimate zone rating.

 Castellanos opted out of his contract after the 2021 season, becoming a free agent.